 1 Start With One Small Task

 When everything feels chaotic, even simple tasks can feel impossible.
+When everything feels like too much, your mind usually tries to handle everything at once.

 Instead of trying to fix the entire day, start with one tiny action.
 Make your bed, drink a glass of water, or step outside for a moment of fresh air.